Monroe Park is one of Richmond’s most culturally, historically and environmentally significant public spaces.

 Plantings are selected from the historic plant palette of Monroe Park.
 Canopy trees are arranged in allees and organized by species along primary paths radiating from the park’s central fountain.
 With selective tree pruning, sight-lines are extended and improved throughout the park.
 Secondary plantings further buffer park visitors from vehicular traffic and assist in treating stormwater runoff from the site.

-In sum, the upcoming renovations will bring new life, new amenities, and modern infrastructure to Monroe Park.
+In sum, the renovations will bring new life, new amenities, and modern infrastructure to Monroe Park.
 The renovations will honor the Park’s history while creating a dynamic, welcoming and safe place for all Park visitors to enjoy.
 With that, the renovations will provide a fitting rebirth for one of Richmond’s oldest and most significant public spaces.